creativenull/web.nvim/README.md

   -- LSP specific settings for your needs lsp = {
-    css = {}, -- no settings needed for now
+    css = {}, -- No settings needed for now

-    html = {}, -- no settings needed for now
+    html = {}, -- No settings needed for now

-    -- Astro LSP settings
+    -- Astrojs LSP settings
     astro = {
       inlay_hints = vim.fn.has("nvim-0.10") == 1 and "minimal" or "",
     },

-    -- Volar LSP settings
+    -- Volarjs LSP settings
     volar = {
-      -- Enable inlay hints if using nvim 0.10 and above inlay_hints = vim.fn.has("nvim-0.10") == 1,
+      inlay_hints = vim.fn.has("nvim-0.10") == 1,
     },

-    -- Svelte LSP settings
+    -- Sveltejs LSP settings
     svelte = {
-      -- Enable inlay hints if using nvim 0.10 and above inlay_hints = vim.fn.has("nvim-0.10") == 1 and "minimal" or "",
+      inlay_hints = vim.fn.has("nvim-0.10") == 1 and "minimal" or "",
     },

-    -- Tsserver LSP settings
+    -- TS Server LSP settings
     tsserver = {
-      -- Enable inlay hints if using nvim 0.10 and above inlay_hints = vim.fn.has("nvim-0.10") == 1 and "minimal" or "",
+      -- Enable the minimal option of inlay hints if runnning on nvim 0.10 or above inlay_hints = vim.fn.has("nvim-0.10") == 1 and "minimal" or "",

       -- Code actions to run on save, not implemented yet